-The act exempts both of the following from the Viatical Settlement Law licensure requirements effective 90 days after the effective date of the rest of the act:
+The bill exempts both of the following from the Viatical Settlement Law licensure requirements:

 - (1) A person who represents the viator and is not compensated directly or indirectly by the viatical settlement provider or viatical settlement purchaser, who is licensed as an attorney, certified public accountant, or financial planner accredited by a nationally recognized accreditation agency; - (2) An individual insurance agent, in good standing, who has been licensed as a resident or nonresident insurance agent with a life line of authority in Ohio for at least five years if the viatical settlement activities of the insurance agent are incidental to the insurance agent's insurance business activities.
 (R.C.
-3916.02 and Section 3.)
+3916.02.)

-Grounds for refusal to issue, suspension, revocation, or refusal to renew a license
+Grounds for refusal to issue, suspension, revocation, or refusal to renew a license of fraudulent or dishonest practices, is subject to a final administrative action in another state, or is otherwise shown to be untrustworthy or incompetent.

-Under law largely unchanged by the act, the Superintendent of Insurance may refuse to issue or may suspend, revoke, or refuse to renew the license of a person licensed under the Viatical Settlement Law if the Superintendent finds that the licensee commits specified offenses including if the viatical settlement provider licensee has assigned, transferred, or pledged a viaticated policy to a person that is not a viatical settlement provider licensed in this state, a financing entity, a special purpose entity, or a related provider trust.
+Under current law, the Superintendent of Insurance may refuse to issue or may suspend, revoke, or refuse to renew the license of a person licensed under the Viatical Settlement Law if the Superintendent finds that the licensee commits specified offenses including any of the following: